tantsandras/mm/content/podcastEpisodesFolder/the-bride-of-christ.md

 number: "46832"
-descriptionText: The Bride of Christ, or Åsa Waldau, is at the epicentre of the Knutby Murder, the murder of Alexandra Fossmo commited by a brainwashed cult member and orchestrated by a pastor (Alexandras husband).
+descriptionText: The Bride of Christ, or Åsa Waldau, is at the epicentre of the Knutby Murder, the murder of Alexandra Fossmo commited by a brainwashed cult member and orchestrated by a pastor.
 Sandra tries to teach Joe how to pronounce Swedish words, and Joe is trying not to get sued for defamation.
 longText: 'The Bride of Christ, or Åsa Waldau, is at the epicentre of the Knutby